Übung Political Sociology: Applied Causal Inference

 All changes to the syllabus will be announced in class.

-Session 1 (10 Feb): Course Introduction.
+Week 1 (10 Feb): Course Introduction

 Nan will introduce the course, go over the syllabus, and answer any logistical questions you may have.